 Communication is the foundation of engagement

 Engagement thrives in an environment of open communication.
 Imagine a ship without a captain’s voice guiding it through the rough seas.
 Similarly, a team without clear communication can drift aimlessly.
-Open lines of communication form the bedrock of any successful engagement strategy.
+Open lines of communication form the bedrock of any successful employee engagement strategy.

 Don’t just assign tasks and disappear into the background.
 Regularly check in with your contingent workers, listen to their ideas, concerns, and feedback.
 Don’t just broadcast information; encourage two-way communication.
 Create collaboration spaces to give them a platform to voice their opinions, concerns, and ideas.
 When team members feel heard, they’re more likely to invest themselves in the team’s success.